Itchy & Scratchy: The Movie: Plot

 Marge and Homer attend a parent-teacher conference at Springfield Elementary School.
 Although Miss Hoover tells Homer that Lisa is doing well, Mrs. Krabappel tells Marge that Bart is continually causing trouble.
 She urges Homer and Marge to enforce stronger discipline and suggests that Bart could grow up to become a Supreme Court Justice if his behavior improves.
 Marge and Homer return home to find that Bart has stolen and broken Grampa's dentures.
 As punishment, Marge sends Bart to bed without dinner; however, Homer later brings Bart a slice of pizza and makes Bart promise to behave.
 However, Bart continues to get in trouble, always managing to distract Homer from punishing him.
 Eventually, Homer vows to give Bart an effective penalty.

 Bart buys himself a ticket for Itchy & Scratchy: The Movie, the highly anticipated film adaptation of The Itchy & Scratchy Show.
 While Bart is left home alone with Maggie, he watches television instead of paying attention to her.
 Maggie takes Homer's car for a joyride and crashes into the wall of Springfield Prison, releasing the prisoners.
 Homer then punishes Bart by tearing up Bart's ticket to Itchy & Scratchy: The Movie and banning him from ever seeing the movie under any circumstances.
 Bart begs for a different punishment, but Homer refuses.
 The film is released to wide acclaim, and every child in Springfield sees the film multiple times; since Bart is not allowed to see the film, his classmates shun him.

-Bart tries to buy another ticket, but discovers Homer has instructed the movie theater employees not to sell him a ticket.
+Bart tries to buy another ticket, but discovers Homer has instructed the movie theatre employees not to sell him a ticket.
 Two months after the film's release, Marge and Lisa try to convince Homer to change his mind, with Marge claiming Bart has been punished long enough, but Homer refuses.
-Eventually, after an eight month run and sweeping the Academy Awards, the film is removed from theaters.
+Eventually, after a run of eight months and sweeping the Academy Awards, the film is removed from theatres.
 Bart reluctantly confesses that the punishment deeply affected him, to which Homer responds that consequently, he will learn to accept responsibility for his actions and will have a better life as a result.

 Forty years later, Bart, now Chief Justice of the United States, and Homer, a senior citizen, walk down the street and discover the film is back in the local theater as a classic re-release.
 Homer decides that Bart has officially learned from the experience, and the two happily watch the movie together.